-Created from raw materials, chemically processed synthetic fertilizers produce a very concentrated supply of nutrients plants can very rapidly absorb.
+Created from raw materials, chemically processed synthetic fertilizer products produce a very concentrated supply of nutrients plants can very rapidly absorb.

 If used too much plants can burn or become damaged.
-Environmetal impact is also a concern as these chemicals can quickly leach into waterways and wreak havoc with natural plant life.
+The environmetal impact is also a concern as these chemicals can quickly leach into waterways and wreak havoc with natural plant life.

 How & Why Should You Use Synthetic Fertilizers?